 “All Americans deserve the same basic rights as everyone else – that’s why I have fought so hard for equality for all LGBT Americans.
-I believe that marriage equality extends one of our most basic rights of citizenship to all Americans – that is, the right to marry the person you love.
-It’s my sincere hope that marriage equality will soon become the law of the land.”
+I believe that marriage equality extends one of our most basic rights of citizenship to all Americans – that is, the right to marry the person you love.”

 – Rep. Adam Schiff